s204431/mlops-CAPTCHA/reports/README.md

 >
 > Answer:

-We have used the GCP Compute Engine API to create virtual machines and among other things train our model using those virtual machines.
+We have used the GCP Compute Engine API to create virtual machines and train our model using those virtual machines.
+We have tried multiple ways of training our model on the virtual machines, one of which was just cloning the repository, installing the required dependencies on the VM and lastly running src/training.py.
+We have also tried running the automatically built docker image, but as there were problem getting both of the methods to work, we decided to just focus on cloning, installing and running the project.
 For the virtual machine that we used to train our model, we used an instances with the following hardware: n1-standard-4 (machine type), Intel Haswell (CPU platform), europe-west1-b (Zone)

 ### Question 19